-PSE convenes the RPAG and selects RPAG members, in partnership with the facilitation team.
+PSE convenes the RPAG and selects RPAG members.
 PSE provides the services of independent third-party neutral facilitators to support communications with and among the RPAG.
-PSE identifies and reviews the annual work plan and agenda items for discussion during each IRP cycle.
+PSE identifies and reviews the annual work plan and agenda items for discussion during each IRP cycle, with input from RPAG members as appropriate.
 PSE is also responsible for ensuring the accessibility accommodations listed below.